 - They turn your gums sensitive.
 Other teeth whitening products take a number from professional whitening treatments.
 They make use of the same peroxide gels, albeit at lower concentrations.
 Nonetheless, they’re mostly bought over the counter, leaving the application to the customers.
 Sometimes this can lead to improper usage, often leaving your gums sensitive.

-So what is one of the safe ways to whiten teeth without damaging enamel?
+So, what is one of the safest ways to whiten teeth without damaging enamel?
 Getting them professionally whitened, of course.
 And there are loads of reasons for this.
 For one, when you get your teeth professionally whitened, you’re in the care of professionals who make sure that your teeth are whitened evenly.

-Moreover, if you get your teeth whitened professionally, you get results for the long term.
-So if you’re looking for safe ways to whiten teeth without damaging enamel, sometimes the answer is an appointment away.
+Moreover, if you get your teeth whitened professionally, you get the most long-term results.
+So if you’re looking for safe ways to whiten teeth without damaging the enamel, sometimes the answer is an appointment away.

 While it seems novel, remineralizing teeth whitening powders aren’t an innovation.
 For instance, powdered toothpaste can easily contain all the ingredients needed to both remineralize and whiten your teeth.
 The use of activated charcoal powder and sodium bicarbonate (aka baking soda) has long been a popular natural teeth whitening method.
 So how is remineralizing tooth powder any different?